crosstar1228/crosstar1228/README.md

 # Jesung Ryu : Romantic AI Developer🧚‍♂️
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=crosstar1228&&show_icons=true&theme=dracula)

-Hope to resemble a dream of spreading romance and healing to the society.🦢 Believe in the technological power as a measure of achieving goals.
+Hope to resemble a dream of spreading romance and healing to the society.🦢
+Believe in the technological power as a measure of achieving goals.
 Interested in `NLP` and `Generative Models`.
-Proactive, Sensitive, emotional and attractive.🥰
+Proactive, sensitive, emotional and attractive.🥰

 ## Experience 🎬